 Anse Intendance, Mahe © Angelo Cavalli / STMA

-The islands stretch like an array of jewels across nearly one million square kilometres of the Indian Ocean east of Kenya, and even have their own unique suggestively shaped fruit, the famous 'coco de mer' double coconut, to emphasise their seductive charms.
-Only a few of the 115 islands are inhabited, most of the local population (known as Seychellois) being gathered on the main island, Mahé, around the capital city of Victoria.
+The islands stretch like an array of jewels across nearly one million square kilometres of the Indian Ocean east of Kenya, and even have their own suggestively shaped fruit, the famous 'coco de mer' double coconut, to emphasise their seductive charms.
+Only a few of the 115 islands are inhabited, with most of the local population (known as Seychellois) gathered on the main island, Mahé, around the capital city of Victoria.

 Become our Seychelles Travel Expert

 We are looking for contributors for our Seychelles travel guide.
 If you are a local, a regular traveller to Seychelles or a travel professional with time to contribute and answer occasional forum questions, please contact us.